developius/ping-log/README.md

 Having collated the data we run the R markdown code using RStudio to generate a report.
 The code will process any .csv file it finds in the 'results' folder.

 After all that we argue about what the results show and what to do about it.
-Take a look at the pdf files to see some examples of the auto-generated reports.

 ## Code warnings
 It isn't big and it isn't clever: